-In my previous blogs, I explored the challenges of managing Web Services in applications, including the ones that use Open Source.
-In this blog, I have described a methodology that our research team has developed to quantify the risks that come with using Web Services that make calls to various APIs available commercially and in public domain for “free” usage.
+In the past, I have explored the challenges of managing web services in applications, including the ones that use open source.
+In this blog, I describe a methodology that our research team has developed to quantify the risks that come with using web services that make calls to various APIs available commercially and in public domain for “free” usage.

 Arguably, a large number of agreements mean more legal and/or technical requirements that could enforce various constraints on the usage of an API (factor 1).
 The larger the size of the agreement the more time consuming it is to conduct the due diligence needed for an API usage (factor 2).
 Furthermore, the more often agreements change, more frequently due diligence might be needed to re-evaluate the usage of an API (factor 3).
 Finally, understanding the natural language of the agreements is important for using an API in a clear and compliant way (factor 4).